EchoNya/EchoIconPackGD/README.md

 (First) Icon pack made by me

 This whole project is still a huge **WIP**, so check often :3

+### What i used:
+Krita and winrar, nothing special
 # To-do list

 - [x] A ":3" icon 100%